Logo

 • Co-founder, Rhetorical Labs; Fellow, Future of Life Foundation; Member, South Park Commons

-• Research data scientist, Swayable (persuasion measurement & national opinion polling)
+• Research data scientist, Swayable (persuasion measurement and national opinion polling)

 • PhD in Computational Cognitive Science, MIT; MEng in Mathematical Computation, UCL